Xerox (XRX)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Xerox.

-We see the value of companies helping consumers, but in the case of Xerox, we’re out.
-To begin with, its revenue has declined over the last five years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+We cheer for all companies making their customers lives easier, but in the case of Xerox, we’ll be cheering from the sidelines.
+For starters, its revenue has declined over the last five years.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Xerox’s P/E ratio based on the next 12 months is 5.1x.
+Xerox’s P/E ratio based on the next 12 months is 3.2x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are superior stocks to buy right now.
+There are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.